Browse Games

 Although there is no official port of the game for PC, Paul R. Stevens did that tremendous job based on the Atari ST version, and the result is Chaos Strikes Back for Windows (and Linux, Raspbian, MacOS X, Pocket PC).

-I gathered the Chaos Strikes Back reference information you will find on this site by playing with the Amiga version of Chaos Strikes Back, and by using the DMute for PC editor.
+The Chaos Strikes Back reference information you will find on this site comes from the Amiga version of Chaos Strikes Back.

 Information posted by FTL on GEnie on Friday January 5, 1990 about the genesis of Chaos Strikes Back